 Do violent video games make their players more aggressive?
 Given the continued popularity of violent video games and their increasing technological sophistication, even modest effects of violent games could have serious implications for public health.
 Psychological research provides evidence of such a link, leading professional organizations to issue policy statements describing harmful effects of violent media (AAP, 2009; APA, 2015).
 In the view of the professional task forces reviewing the evidence and drafting these statements, the evidence is clear enough, and the hazards certain enough, that the public should be informed and educated of the harmful effects of violent video games.

+Although purported effects of violent video games are interesting in their own right, the research of these effects has implications for theories of aggression and violence writ large.
+Thus, telationships between these theories of aggression and the hypothesized effects of violent video games are reciprocal.
+Researchers test their evidence using violent-game studies, and violent-game effects are interpreted and studied in the context of theories of aggression.

+Several mechanisms have been proposed for the putative effects of violent video games.
+Social learning theory (Bandura, XXXX) suggests that behaviors can be reinforced or discouraged by watching others perform those behaviors.
+Script theory (Huesmann, 1998) suggests that exposure to violent media teaches and rehearses aggressive scripts, which are then activated and performed in aggression-eliciting contexts.
+Another account suggests that violent games contain aggression cues, exposure to which activates aggressive cognitive networks containing aggressive scripts and perceptual schemata, thereby automatically and unconsciously influencing behavior.
+That is, violent games contain aggressive primes, exposure to which activates aggressive thoughts, thereby influencing behavior.
+With regard to short-term violent game effects in experiments among college undergraduates, it is considered likely that participants already have well-learned aggression scripts and are familiar with the likelihood of reward associated with aggressive behavior; thus, “most video game violence researchers believe that the existing short-term effects are mainly the result of priming effects” (Anderson et al., 2010, p.
+155).
+In the long term, repeated exposure to violent games is hypothesized to make aggressive thoughts and hostile knowledge structures “chronically accessible” (Anderson & Bushman, 2002), leading to persistent changes in personality and behavior.

+It is also theorized that violent games make aggression seem more normative, leading participants to interpret ambiguous behavior as aggressive (Hostile attribution bias, CITATION NEEDED) and to think aggressive behaviors are normative and appropriate (norming, CITATION NEEDED).
+Exposure to violent games is also expected to desensitize the player to violence (Engelhardt et al., 2011), reducing empathy and making aggressive behavior more palatable.
+These mechanisms are often described in combination as the General Aggression Model (Anderson & Bushman, 2002), which describes aggressive behavior as the consequence of aggressive thoughts , angry affective states, and/or arousal.
 Despite decades of research and hundreds of studies, however, the basic phenomena remain debated.
 For proponents, the effects are obvious, robust, and nearly ubiquitous.
 For skeptics, the research is not as clean nor the effects as obvious as has been presented.
 Instead, skeptics point to a host of issues including construct validity, null findings, and publication bias as undermining the evidence for violent game effects.